lumatvlinux/launcher/README.md

    - Click the `+` icon in the top-right
    - Browse for the executable
    - Optionally add a custom image
+   - Insert the API Key Before adding any program for auto download to work
    - Click "Add"

 2. **Scan Installed Programs**